Astronomical Diary

 Stars and Constellation

-October is the best month to observe the northern constellations Cepheus, Lacerta, and Pegasus and the southern constellations Aquarius, Piscis Austrinus, and Grus.
-The prominent constellations are positioned directly overhead at 09:00 p.m. on 15 October 2024 as shown in Figure 1.
+The northern constellations best observed in November are Cassiopeia, Andromeda, and Pisces.
+Meanwhile, the outstanding southern constellations are Cetus, Sculptor, Phoenix, and Tucana.
+The prominent constellations are placed directly overhead at 09:00 p.m. on 15 November 2024 as shown in Figure 1.
 [1,2]

 Planetary Location

-Figure 4: The view of the western sky showing the close pairing of the Waxing Crescent Moon and Venus on 05 October at 06:15 p.m. using Stellarium.
+Figure 4.
+The view of the southwestern sky showing the close pairing of the Waxing Crescent Moon and Venus on 05 November at 06:00 p.m. using Stellarium.

-Figure 5: The view of the eastern sky showing the a) close approach at 06:07 p.m. and b) conjunction at 06:22 p.m. of the Waxing Gibbous Moon and Saturn on 17 September using Stellarium.
+Figure 5.
+The view of the night sky showing the close pairing of the Waxing Gibbous Moon and Saturn on 11 November at 06:00 p.m. using Stellarium.

-Figure 6: The view of the eastern sky showing the close pairing of the Moon and Jupiter on 21 October at 10:00 p.m. using Stellarium.
+Figure 6.
+The view of eastern sky showing the a) close approach at 09:52 p.m. and b) conjunction at 10:53 p.m. of the Moon and Jupiter on 17 November using Stellarium.

-Figure 7: The view of the eastern sky showing the Waning Gibbous Moon and Mars on 24 October at 12:00 a.m. using Stellarium.
+Figure 7.
+The view of the northern sky showing the Moon and Mars on 21 November at 05:09 a.m. using Stellarium.

 All the conjunctions and near approaches mentioned between the planet and the moon, or planet to planet, will be visible enough to fit within the field of view of a telescope and can also be viewed with the naked eye or using a pair of binoculars.

-Figure 9: The view of the west southwestern sky during the peak of Southern Taurids on 10 October 2024 at 01:00 a.m. when the shower’s radiant is represented by the green solid circle.
+Figure 8.
+The view of the west northwestern sky during the peak of Leonid meteor shower on 17 November 2024 at 05:00 a.m. when the shower’s radiant is represented by the green solid circle.

 Meteor showers are observable through the naked eye, and no special equipment such as telescopes or binoculars is needed.
 Maximize the viewing experience by choosing a dark observation site away from the city lights under clear and moonless sky conditions.